MARCH COURSE HIGHLIGHT – Save $50 this month!

 • Learn what signs and symptoms correlate to each pattern

-• Know what to look for with the pelvic bones to identify what may be misaligned after birth
+• Know what to look for with the pelvic bones to identify misalignment after birth

 • Learn the effects of the bones being out of position